Uniform in time convergence of numerical schemes for stochastic differential equations via Strong Exponential stability: Euler methods, Split-Step and Tamed Schemes: A general result for uniform weak Convergence

+If $\mathcal G$ and $\bar{\mathcal{G}}$ are differential operators then the latter difference involves derivatives of the semigroup $\bar{\mathcal T}_t$.
+If such derivatives decay exponentially fast in time, then the difference between such semigroups can be estimated by a constant (independent of time) rather than with exponential growth, which is what would happen by using Gronwall-type arguments.
+This line of reasoning, when applied to $\PP_t$ and $\MM_t^{\delta}$ rather than $\bar{\mathcal T}_t$ and $\mathcal T_t$, inspires our approach - though, as we have already explained, the precise proof does not follow the above calculation.

-\item The conditions of Proposition \ref{prop_EM} are substantially necessary, in the sense that they could be quantitatively relaxed (e.g. the exponential decay in \eqref{cond_SDE} can be replaced by any other integrable in time dacay), but they are qualitatively necessary.
+\item The conditions of Proposition \ref{prop_EM} are substantially necessary, in the sense that they could be quantitatively relaxed (e.g. the exponential decay in \eqref{cond_SDE} can be replaced by any other integrable in time decay), but they are qualitatively necessary.
 In \cite{crisan2021uniform} the authors used SES and control on moments of the SDE to prove that the Explicit Euler scheme provides a UiT approximation of the SDE (when the SDE has bounded coefficients).
 In that setting they showed (constructively, through examples and counterexamples) that one assumption does not imply the other and made several observations on the extent to which these assumptions are necessary.
-Such observations apply more broadly here, but we don't repeat them and refer to \cite{crisan2021uniform}. \end{itemize} \end{note}
+Such observations apply more broadly here, but we don't repeat them and refer to \cite{crisan2021uniform}.
+However, as further corroborating evidence for the key role of SES type of conditions, we do recall that Lyapunov conditions have been shown to be in general neither sufficient nor necessary in order to obtain uniform in time control \cite{crisan2021uniform, mattingly2002ergodicity}.
+The relation between SES and Lyapunov conditions has been investigated in \cite{crisan2021uniform}. \item {SES, i.e. Assumption \ref{ass_weak} (i), does imply the contractivity property \eqref{H}.
+However it does not imply that the process $x_t$ admits an invariant measure.
+It only implies that, if the invariant measure exists, then it is unique.
+This has been shown in \cite{cass2021long} and discussed in \cite{crisan2021uniform} as well.
+Nonetheless the explicit assumptions on the coefficients of the SDE that we will enforce in subsequent sections in order to prove either SES or the a priori control on the approximation do imply that the process has a unique invariant measure.
+So one might conclude that the use we make in subsequent sections of Proposition \ref{prop_weak} is suboptimal.
+Proving UiT convergence for processes which do not have an invariant measure seems to be a big open problem, to the best of our knowledge. } \end{itemize} \end{note}

 \begin{lemma} Assume that condition \eqref{cond_Euler} is satisfied, and that the function $\phi(x,\delta)$ defined in \eqref{cond_Euler} can be written in the form $\phi(x,\delta)=\delta^\a\, g(x)+\delta^\b$, for some $\a,\b>0$ and $g:\R^N\to\R$ such that